 The company paid a whopping $250 million just to purchase the Lord of the Rings property from the Tolkien Estate and New Line Cinema, which gives it the rights to produce five seasons of a new TV show, so it clearly values the source material, eliminating any worries that this will be a half-assed botch job.
 Instead, everything we've heard about the Lord of the Rings TV show so far has been as sweet as Elvish music to the ears, and you can read all about it right here.

 When is the Lord of the Rings TV show's release date?

-Though we still have very little idea what it’s going to be about, here’s what we do know: Amazon have to start production by 2020 or their deal is rendered null and void.
-Reading between the (legal) lines, expect to see the Lord of the Rings TV show on our screens by 2021.
+It's unclear, but the good news for impatient viewers is that Amazon has to start production on the show by 2020, or their deal is rendered null and void.
+Reading between the (legal) lines, we can therefore expect to see the Lord of the Rings TV show on our screens by 2021.
 There’s potentially scope for a crossover with the movies, too, as Warner Bros executives were brought in to finalise the deal thanks to that very possibility.

+Salke also spoke to Deadline this year, with more hopeful promises about the company's plans for the Lord of the Rings TV show, and the interviewers were even able to squeeze a few interesting tidbits out of her in the process.
 Salke confirmed there'd be just one Lord of the Rings TV series (for the moment).
 So, no Game of Thrones prequel-style pilots piling up in the near-future.
-Salke was also keen to point out that they're not remaking the movies, but they will include "characters you love."
-The likes of Aragorn and Smeagol are almost certainties to appear, then.
+She was also keen to point out that they're not remaking the movies, but they will include "characters you love" (more on that in a moment).